akerlytics/akerlytics.github.io/_contribute/en/contribute.md

 as beneficiaries of each nations acording there country's unmeasurable wealth.

-X, or Twitter, would be a suitable, minimal cencership accès to information produced by other humain supplier, with internationnal technology to support.
+X, or Twitter, would be a suitable, minimal cencership access to information produced by other humain supplier, with internationnal technology to support.

 *Prefered requirements for international ID system proposition*:
 Have an independent entity, like X, manage the proof of address with citizenship of people within voting ages, of all genders, within their federaly divided geographical regions.